topolvm/topolvm/docs/rancher.md

 ## 1. Run Rancher Server

-### Create GCP instance
+### Create GCE instance

-Create a GCP instance for Rancher Server.
+Create a GCE instance for Rancher Server.
 This document uses the `asia-northeast1-c` zone, but you can choose any other zone you want.

 ```console
 ZONE=asia-northeast1-c